Invincible Career®

 Ageism is undoubtedly an issue.
 I experienced that in Silicon Valley.

-But, I’m talking about something that seems to happen to most people, regardless of their age and independent of professions.
+But I’m talking about something that seems to happen to most people, regardless of their age and independent of their professions.

 I’ll call it “The Wave” because it reminds me of the experience of surfing.